5T33Z0/OC-Little-Translated/11_Graphics/GPU/GPU_undetected/Readme.md

 - Run IORegustryExplorer
 - Switch View to `IODeviceTree` (⌘5)
 - Search for `GFX0` Device
-- If it sits behind `pci-bridge@…` then you need a fix
+- If it sits behind a `pci-bridge@…` then you need a fix
 - Open `SSDT-BRG0.dsl`
 - Copy the raw text into maciASL
 - Adjust the ACPI path to your needs